eliahburns/cuda_example/README.md

 <br><br>

-You'll see in the images directory, a plot illustrating a scaling study for the occupancy of the Tesla K80 GPU, running from 8 threads to 2048 threads and showing a pretty continuous improvement.
-I had to do some juggling in places, so that as problem sizes change I did not go past the max thread or block size--when this happened, it seemed that the GPU wouldn't actually do any computations).
-Some of the adjusting I do to compensate for this may be largely responsible for the shape of the curve where it dips down and then begins to increase slightly before tapering off again.
+In the image directory, (and to the right) there's a plot illustrating a scaling study performed for the occupancy of a Telsa K80 GPU.
+For a fixed problem size, the code was run using powers of 2 from 2 to 1024 threads per block.
+Precautions had to be taken at certain points to insure that the max thread or max block size was not exceeded--some of this adjusting may be responsible for the curve's early dip in execution time and then slight increase before it begins to taper off again.

 <img align="left" width="450" height="375"